eprader/beam-applications-java/scheduler/README.md

 Follow the steps below to apply the necessary roles, role bindings, service accounts, and cluster roles in your Kubernetes environment.

-Please make sure to create the statefun namespace before
+Please make sure to create the statefun namespace before Also copy the FlinkJob.jar into the config_frameworks folder

 ### Step 1: Apply Role and RoleBinding for Default Namespace